 ($13.75/mo and up)

 We are such big fans of this indie company that sends the most fabulous dress socks each month!
-Liz’s partner has been a subscriber for a year and loves every pair he’s received, plus customer service rocks.
+Liz’s partner has been a subscriber for several years (thanks to her own subscription gift to him!) and loves every pair he’s received.
+Plus customer service rocks.

 Alternately, check out the Society Socks subscription box, with each shipment including pairs that are a little more whimsical — think more pineapples and lions, fewer simple stripes.They also give back one pair to people in need for each one purchased.
 (From $57 for 3 months)